 Most Americans are spending far more quiet time at home this spring, trying to make the best of what may feel like one endless weekend.
 We are watching more movies, doing more puzzles, and heroically trying to homeschool our children.
 All this time spent within the confines of our homes means we are confronted once, if not multiple times, a day with the organizing projects that have been successfully put off, perhaps for years.
 Or we are in a perpetual state of disarray; we have overstuffed drawers that don’t open, and now more clutter is accumulating by the minute.

-There are those among us who are habitually organized, purging their belongings regularly and who have a “place for everything.”
-While they are admirable in their approach to living, most of us have never found the time, or feel overwhelmed at the prospect of decluttering.
-It may be true that quarantine has given us that elusive expanse of time but getting started and sticking with it often isn’t simple.
+There are those among us who are habitually organized, purging their belongings regularly, and who have a “place for everything.”
+While they are admirable in their organized life and approach to living, most of us have never found the time, or feel overwhelmed at the prospect of decluttering.
+It may be true that quarantine has given us that elusive expanse of time but getting started and staying organized isn’t simple.

 Help is on the way!

 We’ve asked Emily Cherin, certified professional organizer and owner of Room To Breathe Organizing to answer some of the more nagging questions about organizing your home.
 Emily has years (some might say a lifetime!) of experience systematizing, arranging, classifying, categorizing, and cleaning out her own and others’ spaces, and she’s happy to share her insights here.

 Q: There is so much clutter in my house!
 Where do I start?

 A: Pick one spot.
 I always ask my clients before we begin: What’s the thing that makes you the craziest; your biggest pain point?
 Or put another way: What will bring you the most relief right now if it’s cleared and ordered?